rahul-rajabhoj/product-review/README.md

 # ProductReview
+An app to search for a particular product among a list of products and display all of its details and reviews.
+The product list should be provided in JSON format.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

 ## Development server